pomdtr/smallweb.run/docs/src/reference/global_config.md

 ### `domain`

 The `domain` field defines the apex domain used for routing.
+By default, it is `localhost`.

 ```json
 {